Thiago Silva (fighter): Gym hold-up incident

-On February 6, 2014, in Oakland Park, Florida, Silva allegedly threatened Pablo Popovitch at his Brazilian Jiu-Jitsu Center, and his estranged wife Thaysa, who was in a relationship with Popovitch.
-The day before, Thaysa called police on Thiago for violating a temporary protection order.
+On February 6, 2014, in Oakland Park, Florida, Silva allegedly threatened Pablo Popovitch at his Brazilian Jiu-Jitsu Center, and his estranged wife Thaysa Kamiji, who was in a relationship with Popovitch.
+The day before, Kamiji called police on Silva for violating a temporary protection order.
 He was charged with aggravated battery and non-violently resisting an officer; the charges were later lessened to aggravated assaults by a Broward County judge, who also deemed Silva a flight risk and denied him bond.
 Following the arrest, UFC President Dana White said Silva will "never fight in the UFC again".
 The UFC formally released him later that day.

 On September 4, 2014, a Florida judge dropped all criminal charges against Silva.

 The next day after the criminal charges were dropped on September 4, Silva was re-signed by the UFC.
 However, on September 19, citing "new video and audio evidence," the UFC released him.